 I would just like to take this opportunity to express my dismay that this is happening yet again and that I fully support any and all publication’s right to satirize anything.

 I have not seen the cartoons published by Charlie Hebdo but it doesn’t matter.
-Anyone who shoots or otherwise harms someone else, especially over art, is committing a far greater crime than any perceived insult.
+Anyone who shoots or otherwise harms someone else, especially over art, is committing a far greater crime than any perceived insult that resulted due to the art.
 An insult is not even really a thing – it is only an insult to people who interpret it as an insult.
 But these are people’s lives.
-Real people.
-And now they are dead because somebody doesn’t have a sense of humour.
+Real people’s lives.
+And now people are dead because somebody doesn’t have a sense of humour.
 Again.

 I am not feeling articulate today so let me leave you with two superior pieces on this tragedy: